Stories

 Use defenseclaw setup <connector> to add or reconfigure agent wiring while preserving audit history for every connector.

 The audit DB is connector-agnostic.
-Every audit row records its own connector column, so adding or replacing connector wiring does not erase history.
-New events land under the connector that produced them; old events stay attributable to the connector that produced them.
+Current canonical events persist a connector column, so adding or replacing connector wiring does not erase history.
+New events land under the connector that produced them; migrated legacy or unclassified rows may have an empty connector value.

 Inspect current state